Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

 <a name="azureappsetup">

-# Azure Application Setup
+# Azure application setup
   The Illusive solution playbooks run with an Azure application with the required API permissions.

   This procedure sets out the general registration and configuration requirements that apply to both the Incident Enrichment and Incident Response playbooks.

 <a name="Register_Azure_App">

-## Register an Azure App
+## Register an Azure app

 1. Login to [http://portal.azure.com/](http://portal.azure.com/)
 2. If you have access to multiple tenants, in the top menu, use the Directory + subscription filter to select the tenant in which you want to register the application.